From Jennifer

 From Jennifer, sometimes stylized as #FromJennifer, is a 2017 comedy horror film written and directed by Frank Merle.
 The film stars Danielle Taddei and Derek Mears as an unlikely duo plotting to become internet celebrities by filming and posting an outrageous revenge plot.

-On October 17, 2016 it was announced by The Hollywood Reporter that horror icon Tony Todd, best known for playing Candyman was joining the cast as Jennifer's manager Chad Wolfe.
+On October 17, 2016, it was announced by The Hollywood Reporter that horror icon Tony Todd, best known for playing Candyman was joining the cast as Jennifer's manager Chad Wolfe.

 When the first trailer was posted on January 19, 2017 by the Horror Society, it was confirmed that the cast included Derek Mears, best known as Jason Voorhees in 2009's Friday the 13th and Aaron Abrams from TV's Hannibal and Blindspot.
 The title character is played by Danielle Taddei, whose past work includes Pretty Little Liars and Everybody Hates Chris.

 From Jennifer is a stand-alone film, connected to To Jennifer by title and thematic elements only.
-James Cullen Bressack is credited as an Executive Producer on From Jennifer.
+James Cullen Bressack is credited as an executive producer on From Jennifer.

 The hashtag stylized title references the title character's obsession with internet fame.

 Plot

 Jennifer Peterson (Danielle Taddei) is having a very rough week.
-She's been fired from a movie shoot, her manager just dropped her, and her boyfriend (Derek Mears) dumped her, but not before releasing a sex tape of them together.
+She's been fired from a movie shoot, her manager just dropped her, and her boyfriend (Aaron Abrams) dumped her, but not before releasing a sex tape of them together.
 But Jennifer has decided to turn things around: she hatches a plot she calls 'Revenge Porn Revenge,' in which she plans to settle the score by filming a devastatingly elaborate video and posting it online, making herself famous in the process.
 But like everything else in her life lately, her revenge plot doesn't go according to plan, and a shocking trail of carnage is left in her wake.